apache/druid/docs/release-info/upgrade-notes.md

 ### Upgrade notes

+#### Java 11 support

+**Update**: Support for Java 11 is scheduled to end with Druid 37.0.0.

+Java 11 support has been deprecated since Druid 32.0, and official support will be removed as early as Druid 35.0.0

 #### Hadoop-based ingestion

+**Update**: Support for Hadoop-based ingestion is scheduled to end with Druid 37.0.0.

 Hadoop-based ingestion has been deprecated since Druid 32.0 and will be removed as early as Druid 35.0.0.